 Aspects covered by this cost include:

-- administration and legal process of calling in a bond;
+- the administration process of calling in a bond;

 - project management, such as the specification of rehabilitation tasks (e.g. preparation of detailed maps to show the extent of rehabilitation tasks, surveys to determine extent, characteristics and location of reclamation materials such as overburden and topsoil, sampling and analysis of soils and water and evaluation of structures to determine requirements for demolition and removal) and the administration of contracts; and

-- management and maintenance of the site by the department prior to the awarding of rehabilitation contracts (e.g. fencing, signage, access, utilities and on site water management).
+- management and maintenance of the site by the Department prior to the rehabilitation contracts taking effect (e.g. fencing, signage, access, utilities and on-site water management).

 A monitoring cost is included for larger sites, to cover any environmental monitoring required during rehabilitation such as dust levels, noise levels, water quality and ongoing inspections of rehabilitation works.
 This is set at 5% of the total rehabilitation liability.

 DSDBI (2010).
 Code of Practice for Small Quarries.
 Department of State Development, Business and Innovation (DSDBI) - Earth Resources